-With its growing focus on sustainable development– including eco-resorts, agritourism initiatives, and innovative environmental practices– Grenada is rapidly emerging as one of the best Caribbean islands to visit for nature lovers.
+With its growing focus on sustainable development– including eco-resorts, agritourism initiatives, and innovative environmental practices– Grenada is rapidly emerging as one of the best Caribbean islands for nature lovers.

 The island has introduced/expanded its protected areas, including Levera National Park (a nesting site for Leatherback Sea Turtles) and Grand Etang Forest Preserve (which offers birdwatching, hiking, and river tubing activities).

-If you get a chance, visit during cultural events such as the Grenada Chocolate Festival, Fish Fridays, and the Carriacou Maroon & String Band Music Festival.
+If you get a chance, visit during the island’s countless cultural festivals, which include the Grenada Chocolate Festival, Fish Fridays, and the Carriacou Maroon & String Band Music Festival.

 Where To Stay: All 7 villas at Maca Bana are stylish, with hardwood decks, outdoor hot tubs, and stunning views.
 It’s also home to one of Grenada’s best restaurants, Aquarium, and a 3-minute walk from picturesque Magazine Beach.

-Located 40 minutes northwest of Cancun, Holbox Island is a tiny fishing village that’s developing into a haven for ecotourists.
+Located about 40 minutes northwest of Cancun (around 3 hours by bus from the airport), Holbox Island is a tiny fishing village that’s developing into a haven for ecotourists.